ZYPZ33/oxo/README.md

 # oxo
-An naughts and crosses game made in python.
+A naughts and crosses game made in python.
 For A-Level computer science